The Mt. Ebal Curse Tablet

 For one, this story enthralls me.

-This is my second post of a memorandum about the Mt.
+This is the second post of my memorandum about the Mt.
 Ebal Curse Tablet.

 Otherwise, proceed below.

-While it is set in this galaxy, even this planet, this adventure starts a long, long time ago, far before Caesar, Hannibal, or Alexander.
-Consider that ghostly Homer spun his supernatural-laced tales of a time half a millennium before his days.
-Yet, our saga begins a century, if not three, before Achilles’ epic feats, the Battle of Troy, and Odysseus’ journey home.
+While it is set in this galaxy, even this planet, this adventure starts a long, long time ago.
+It is far before Caesar, Hannibal, or Alexander.
+Owing to his antiquity, we know little about Homer.
+Yet, he sets his supernatural-laced tales half a millennium before his time.
+Yet, our saga begins a century, if not three, before those stories.
+The setting is before Achilles’ epic feats, the Battle of Troy, and Odysseus’ journey home.

 Beeld van de stervende Achilles by rijksmuseum is licensed under CC-CC0 1.0